AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 ### Week 10 11/5/18 Thursday, Thursday 8th Mentor/Mentee 1-on-1 (remote)

-Discussion: Today, Monday, was the last day of early voting.
+Discussion: Today was the last day of early voting.
 I arrived at my polling place a little before 4:30 pm.
 I did not expect to see the long line, which wrapped around the inside perimeter of the McFetrige Sports Center.
 It was unlikely I'd be able to make our meeting, and I was right, it was two hours before I was done voting--but it was worth it!
-We settled on a remote meeting on Thursday.
+We settled on a remote session on Thursday.

 ![Vote](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/vote.jpg)

 I took all 3 file-path variables out of the functions along with the rest of my variables and moved them to the top of the program.
 I ended up returnig my calls after each function, since I could't get the main function to work.
 I kept getting variable scope issues.
-After some troubleshooting with Jim, he pointed out functions and the resulting dataframes were named the same, which Python allowed.
+After some troubleshooting with Jim, he pointed out my functions and the resulting dataframes were named the same, which Python allowed.
 I guess that's the danger of a dynamicly typed language rather than statically typed language like Java.
-I sketched out the past state logic and I confirmed my initial suspicion.
+I sketched out the past state logic and confirmed my initial suspicion.

 Next Steps: Think about what and how I'd like to vizualize this data.